apache/tvm/docs/dev/index.rst

   The sections after are specific guides focused on each logical component, organized by the component's name.

-- The `Device/Target Interactions`_ section describes how TVM
-  interacts with each supported physical device and code-generation target.

 - Feel free to also check out the :ref:`dev-how-to` for useful development tips.

 This guide provides a few complementary views of the architecture.